Tsu-HaoLiu/Toolbox-Modnotes-Integration/README.md

 ### Installation

+You can install Modnotes using one of the following methods:
 1. To clone a project, use the command: `git clone https://github.com/Tsu-HaoLiu/Toolbox-Modnotes-Integration.git`
 2. Download the .exe from [GitHub Releases](https://github.com/Tsu-HaoLiu/Toolbox-Modnotes-Integration/releases/tag/v2022.0.12) and install it.

 #### [PRAW Authenticating via OAuth](https://praw.readthedocs.io/en/stable/getting_started/authentication.html)

-**Password Flow** is the simplest type of authentication flow to work with because no callback process is involved in obtaining an ``access_token``.

-While **password flow** applications do not involve a redirect URI, Reddit still requires that you provide one when registering your script application -- ``http://localhost:8080`` is a simple one to use.
+**Password flow** applications do not involve a redirect URI, Reddit still requires that you provide one when registering your script application -- ``http://localhost:8080`` is a simple one to use.